 Here are some tips:

-- Keep the steaming wand straight and insert it right in the middle of the steaming pitcher.
+• Keep the steaming wand straight and insert it right in the middle of the steaming pitcher.

-- Hold the steam wand at a slight tilt again.
+• Hold the steam wand at a slight tilt again.
 This will create a vortex effect that is very crucial for the microform.

-- Keep steaming the milk until the temperature reaches the range of 130-140 degrees.
+• Keep steaming the milk until the temperature reaches the range of 130-140 degrees.
 That is the perfect milk temperature for Latte!

-- After steaming, tap and swirl the pitcher.
+• After steaming, tap and swirl the pitcher.
 This will remove all the large air bubbles that might be present in the milk.

-Making Latte art
+How to make Latte art

 Here are some tips for a perfect Latte art:

-- Hold the frothed milk pitcher with your dominant hand, and the espresso cup with the other hand.
+• Hold the frothed milk pitcher with your dominant hand, and the espresso cup with the other hand.

-- Slowly pour the milk into the espresso shot, starting from the center and moving outward.
+• Slowly pour the milk into the espresso shot, starting from the center and moving outward.
 Keep the pitcher close to the surface of the coffee to create a white canvas.

-- Once you’ve filled the cup about 2/3 of the way with milk, tilt the pitcher slightly and create your design on the surface of the latte with the frothed milk.
+• Once you’ve filled the cup about 2/3 of the way with milk, tilt the pitcher slightly and create your design on the surface of the latte with the frothed milk.
 Remember to pour slowly and steadily, using small movements to create your desired design.

-- Once you’ve finished your design, gently tap the bottom of the cup on the counter to settle the milk foam and create a smooth surface.
+• Once you’ve finished your design, gently tap the bottom of the cup on the counter to settle the milk foam and create a smooth surface.

-- Finally, admire your creation, take a picture for Instagram (if you want), and enjoy your delicious latte art creation.
+• Finally, admire your creation, take a picture for Instagram (if you want), and enjoy your delicious latte art creation.

-And don’t worry if your first attempts at latte art end up looking like a Rorschach test or a map of the London Underground.
 It takes practice to perfect those silky swirls and delicate foam lines.
 But once you nail it, you’ll feel like the Leonardo da Vinci of coffee.

-Options for Frothing milk without steaming Wand
+Options for Frothing Milk Without Steaming Wand

 While a steaming wand is the best when it comes to frothing milk and designing Latte art.
 But if you don’t have it, here are some other ways to froth milk.